cppservergit/apiserver/README.md

 ## Differences between PostgreSQL and ODBC versions

-In PostgreSQL the SQL functions return JSON from queries, except for specific cases that return a single record as a resultset, in ODBC the stored procedures will return resultsets, API-Server++ ODBC can only invoke stored procedures that return resultsets or return nothing, it does not support output parameters, only resultsets.
+PostgreSQL SQL functions return JSON from queries, except for specific cases that return a single record as a resultset, when using ODBC (SQL Server/DB2) the stored procedures will return resultsets, API-Server++ ODBC can only invoke stored procedures that return resultsets or return nothing, it does not support output parameters, only resultsets.
 For the PgSQL version, the rule is to return JSON, a single-row resultset, or return nothing, only SQL functions return JSON or resultsets in PgSQL, stored procedures can't return resultsets in PgSQL unlike SQL Server or DB2.